pauljickling/notes/music/midi.md

 ## Arturia Keystep

-Hold shift to select Utility, and then go into the MIDI channels menu to set the MIDI channels for tracks 1-4.
+1. Hold shift to select Utility
+2. Go into the MIDI channels menu to set the MIDI channels for tracks 1-4

 ## TR-08